upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/special_form_item_exclusions_cfru_dpe.md

 D) GUI, RNQS, and settings-profile:

-- Add GUI controls near generation/species restrictions.
+- Add GUI controls near generation/species restrictions as a follow-up.
-- Add backward-compatible settings serialization for the new booleans or options.
+- Backward-compatible settings serialization for the new booleans is prepared.
-- Enable settings-profile overlays only after fields can round-trip.
+- Settings-profile overlays for the new flags are prepared.
-- Keep defaults off for Mega forms, GMax forms, and regional-form cross-generation override.
+- Keep defaults off for Mega forms, GMax forms, regional-form cross-generation override, and mechanic item inclusion.

 E) Local smoke and audit: